 – Veganism is the best way to lose weight

 – Eating paleo is the only way to stay healthy

 – Don’t eat canned food

 Sound familiar?
-Often the rules that the food police tell us to follow we end either believing them subconsciously or following them consciously.
+Often the food rules that the food police tell us to follow we end up either believing them subconsciously or following them consciously.

 For an example let’s say your aunt mentions how sugar causes cancer.